Covid 19 coronavirus: Hunters allowed to hunt on private land at alert level 3

-The Government will allow people to hunt on private property under level 3 but has placed a blanket ban on hunting on public or conservation land.
+The Government will allow people to hunt on private property under alert level 3 but has placed a blanket ban on hunting on public or conservation land.

 But there are a number of restrictions for those who choose to hunt on private land – hunters will not be allowed to go on overnight trips or use quad bikes or helicopters.